HomeAdvertisingAll About Citations: Quality vs. Quantity in Local Listings

 Industry consolidation affects citation strategies too.
 As major directories acquire smaller ones, data often gets shared across platforms.
 A single high-quality citation might propagate across multiple properties, multiplying its value.

-Looking ahead, focus on these planned priorities:
+Looking ahead, focus on these priorities:

 • Build citations on platforms your customers actually use